kevinjqiu/btsync.py/README.md

     $ fab coverage

-To run integration tests, you need to have `btsync` executable on your `$PATH`, or change `test/integration/test_integration.py` to point it to your btsync path, then invoke:
+To run integration tests, you need to have `btsync` executable on your `$PATH`:

     $ fab test_integration

+Optionally, you can set an environment variable `BTSYNC` before running the test:

+    $ BTSYNC=$HOME/btsync/btsync fab test_integration

 To run coverage for integration tests: